-You will learn repotting process, root reduction and foliage trimming.
+You will learn the repotting process, root reduction, and foliage trimming.
 This is a first step in making a bonsai from pre-bonsai material.

 This Brazilian Rain Tree, scientific name Pithecellobium tortum, was started by air layering technique.
 After separating the new tree from the old one and giving it one year to establish, it is ready to be made into a bonsai.
 Spring is a great time for repotting and root trimming.

 - New bonsai container – This tree is currently in a nursery pot and we need to transfer it to a new bonsai pot.

 - Shears – Regular shears that will be used to trim branches and roots.

 - Bonsai Wire Cutters – You will need to cut wire with these.